Scenarios are how you control assistant behavior in Akapulu. When you start a conversation, the scenario provides:Documentation Index

-- global role context
+- a global

-- node-specific stage instructions
+role_instruction - node-specific

-- tool access (transitions, HTTP tools, RAG, vision)
+task_instructionprompts - tool access (transitions, HTTP tools, RAG, vision)

 - flow logic for how the conversation moves between stages